Hubro/nvim-projects/README.md

 Super simple Neovim plugin for quickly jumping to a project.

-Projects are found by recursively searching a list of project directories for any directory containing a ".git" directory, which are assumed to be projects.
+Projects are found by recursively searching a list of project directories for all directories containing a ".git" directory, which are assumed to be projects.

 ## Usage